 When it comes to paranormal research, we need to challenge ourselves and think a little outside the box in order to gain a better understanding of the possibilities in front of us.
 Often we focus our attention on the potential spirits we might be communicating with.
 We research the history of a building, we look at the background of the people who once roamed the halls and ask them questions like "What is your name?
 How did you die?".
-We carry a black tool case modified to hold paranormal equipment and ask these questions on a nightly basis all in the hopes that we will be able to document or experience some sort of activity that can be labeled as 'paranormal'.
+We carry a black tool case modified to hold paranormal equipment and ask these questions on a nightly basis all in the hopes that we will be able to document or experience some sort of activity that can be labelled as 'paranormal'.
 While this is fun and can be fulfilling in a lot of ways, especially in telling the stories of our past, it isn't really getting us anywhere in terms of the bigger questions within paranormal research.
 Perhaps it is time to shift the focus not on the potential people we feel we may be communicating with, but on the actual activity itself.
-Maybe there is too much focus on why activity is occurring such as suggesting a traumatic incident meaning a spirit could not 'cross over' instead of the pivotal question we need to be asking .... where is it coming from?
-The survivial hypothesis (as in life going on after death) is the most popular theory, however is not the only possibility.
+Maybe there is too much focus on why the activity is occurring such as suggesting a traumatic incident meaning a spirit could not 'cross over' instead of the pivotal question we need to be asking .... where is it coming from?
+The survival hypothesis (as in life going on after death) is the most popular theory, however, is not the only possibility.
 I think we all get to a point where we ask ourselves "Is a human capable of 'causing' this activity?"

 When I look at it from a paranormal perspective, I often use Black Rock House as an example to get my point across.
 We take our guests into a room and explain that this is Annie's room and she was around 56 years old and passed away in her sleep.
-She was a servant and liked to cook bread etc etc. I have a room now focused on her story.
-We start asking question like "Annie did you bake some bread today?"
-Is activity we receiving because Annie is in the room or is it because we are so focused on her story we are unknowingly making it happen?
+She was a servant and liked to cook bread etc. I have a room now focused on her story.
+We start asking questions like "Annie did you bake some bread today?"
+Is the activity we receiving because Annie is in the room or is it because we are so focused on her story we are unknowingly making it happen?

 When I come back to precognition, I wonder how much of it is possibly our own doing?
 If we have a dream that stays with us for example and we are constantly thinking about it, by changing our thought process and focusing on the details of the dream are we in fact making these things happen?
 So instead of 'predicting' a future event, are we ourselves making it happen?
-Of course this doesn't account for large scale events out of human control that people report predicting or dreaming of.
+Of course, this doesn't account for large-scale events out of human control that people report predicting or dreaming of.

 Some feel the rain others just get wet.

 If a person has what we think to be a precognitive dream, are they 'expecting' it to happen?
 There is no way to actually record every aspect of a dream.
 We have to rely on our memory.
-Our memory no matter how vivid a dream may be, is not exactly credible.
+Our memory no matter how vivid a dream maybe is not exactly credible.
 The brain produces what we call false memories.
 It can be either a distorted recollection, or it could be completely made up!
-When an event happens, perhaps there are some familiar aspects which trigger the brain to think the dream happened in a way that mimics the actual event.
-The dream may not of even happened but again some sort of familiarity associated with the event could cause the brain to suddenly remember a dream that didn't happen.
+When an event happens, perhaps there are some familiar aspects that trigger the brain to think the dream happened in a way that mimics the actual event.
+The dream may not have even happened but again some sort of familiarity associated with the event could cause the brain to suddenly remember a dream that didn't happen.

-Don't forget to like the Facebook page for regular updates www.facebook.com/livinglifeinfullspectrum
+Don't forget to follow the Facebook page for regular updates

 Join the mailing list to receive weekly updates of NEW articles.
 Never miss an article again!